 Monitoring is a continuous measurement of progress while the project is on-going.
 This involves checking and measuring progress, analysing the situation and reacting to new events, opportunities and issues.
 Following are the steps that will be taken periodically to monitor and evaluate the project:

-An Internet based 3-tier concurrent monitoring system across SRLMs/ DDU-GKY SSMs, CTSAs and MoRD is developed based on the Programme Guidelines and detailed SOPs for all service delivery processes.
-This is a CTSA led initiative (called MRIGS) and is currently being field-tested by NABCONS.
+An Internet based 3-tier concurrent monitoring system across SRLMs/ DDU-GKY SSMs, CTSAs and MoRD is developed based on the Programme Guidelines and detailed SOPs for all service delivery processes called Kaushal Pragati (MIS System) and Kaushal Bharat (ERP System)

 Also an Internet based Project Proposal Application Form has been developed by DDU-GKY to ensure consistency across states and achieve the goals of the programme division.
 This includes built-in prioritization of PIAs and projects and also scoring of proposals.